Coq au Pouilly-Fumé (ours Chicken with wine) is a lighter, fresher version of Coq au vin, native to Northern France.

 Coq au vin is French dish of chicken braised with wine, bacon, mushrooms and optionally garlic.

 A red Burgundy wine is typically used.

 But many regions of France make variants using local wines.

 We use Le Pouilly Fume is a dry white wine made from Sauvignon blanc grapes and is one of the most popular wines in the Loire Valley.

 This is one of the most delicious dishes we have tried.

 This recipe is in your Shopping List

-- Tie the bay leaves, thyme and parsley into a bouquet garni and put in a large bowl.
+- Put the bay leaves, thyme and parsley in a large bowl.
 Add the chicken and season with salt and pepper.
 Pour over the wine.
 Leave to marinate in the fridge, covered, for at least 12 hours.